Mass graves in Syria: Adra

 In the northwestern Damascus suburb of Adra, approximately 10 kilometers from the city center, investigators discovered multiple burial sites within a walled-off area.
 White Helmets humanitarian teams recovered skeletal remains stored in white plastic bags, with preliminary findings indicating at least seven bodies in one location.
 The recovery teams implemented systematic documentation procedures, collecting DNA samples and preserving evidence for future identification efforts.

 Husseiniyeh

 A mass grave site in Husseiniyeh along a road leading to Damascus International Airport was identified through satellite imagery analysis.

 Sayyidah Zaynab

 On 18 December 2024, a mass grave was uncovered by Syrian White Helmets in the Damascus suburb of Sayyidah Zaynab, containing the human remains of at least 21 people.
 The mass grave was located in a predominantly Shia Islam neighborhood close to the Sayyida Zaynab Mosque, at a site used by Hezbollah and Iranian-backed militia groups prior to the fall of the Assad regime.
 Many of the human remains were found in small pieces or in incomplete fragments.

+Al-Dumayr

+In late December 2025, the Syrian transitional government ordered the military to secure a mass grave at a former military base near Al-Dumayr, Rif Dimashq Governorate, and opened a criminal investigation into a covert operation that transferred thousands of bodies there from another site during the previous administration.